Keystone Retaining Walls in Auckland

 Boundary Retaining Wall Between Properties

 The level difference between your property and the neighbour's needs a retaining wall along the boundary.
-A keystone wall provides a neat, maintenance-free boundary structure that both properties benefit from, with the block face looking tidy from both sides.
+A keystone wall gives a neat, low-maintenance boundary structure that both properties benefit from.

 7